GeekFiftyFive/ObjectQuery/README.md

 ]
 ~~~

 If we wished to filter the libraries with more than 1 dependency, we can use an expression.
-Filter objects have two fields called `op` and `value`. `op` defines what operation will be used to perform the filtering, and `value` defines the target value.
+Expressions have two fields called `op` and `value`. `op` defines what operation will be used to perform the filtering, and `value` defines the target value.
 In our example, we want to filter on the `dependencies` field, and we want objects with more than 1 dependency.
-Hence our query object would look like this:
+Hence, our query object would look like this:

 ~~~
 {